pknminor/ossify/README.md

 Change songs after a certain amount of time, get artist and song information via audio feedback during song play.

-PS: I rarely listen to an entire song when discovering new music.
-Might not be as useful for you depending on your listening style.

 # Prerequisites
 - https://github.com/hnarayanan/shpotify
 - OSX El Capitan(10.11.2)